Diamante Dunes Golf Course Review

 Diamante Dunes Golf Course Review Summary:

 Davis Love III came to the newly created private resort community of Diamante and built what is considered Mexico's premier golf course, now firmly rooted in the Top 100 Golf Courses in the World.
 The design is not overly ambitious, but feels very natural as the golf course takes what the land gives and weaves its way through and around the large sand dunes on the property and down towards the wide and expansive beach.
 There is a good balance of golf hole types, but the greens are consistently challenging to read and tough to putt.
-The best golf holes are reviewed below:
+They have also made tweaks twice in the last five years to improve course routing and feel.
+The best golf holes on the newest routing are reviewed below:

 Diamante Dunes Course Hole 1: There aren't many trees on the Dunes golf course, but there are few to bother the golfer from the elevated first tee.
 Nonetheless, the fairway is pretty wide with the pot bunker being the thing to avoid most.
 The green is then set left towards the large sand dunes, but played as a three shot hole, it's a fairly docile opener with a good chance to score.